-I believe for non-technical user, this step is the only step where you will be getting little confused.
+I believe for non-technical users, this step is the only step where you will be getting a little confused.
 So, follow this step by step guide and screenshot and create your first DB and associate a username and password to it.

 This is one setting, which we need to change in Wp-config later in this WordPress manual installation tutorial.

-Create next step and give a username and password to your newly created database.
-My suggestion, use password generator there to create a strong and complex password.
+Click next step and give a username and password to your newly created database.
+My suggestion, use a password generator there to create a strong and complex password.

-Once you click on Create user, next step is to give privilege to the users.
-On the next page, click on all privileges to newly created user and click on next step.
+Once you click on Create user, the next step is to give privileges to the users.
+On the next page, click on all privileges to the newly created user and click on next step.

 That’s it and you have created a database and username for your new WordPress installation.

 Make sure, you note down all the details: DB name, DB username and DB password in a notepad, as we will be needing it in next step.